That’s right! ONLY 5% were happy with their net proceeds from selling, and 75% regret their exit one year after leaving! Shocking!

 So, What’s Your Business Worth?

 You are invited to get an estimate of value included with your Value Builder Scoreâ„¢ on the eight drivers of value.
-It takes only 13 minutes.
-Then, let’s have a debriefing conversation to decide whether the steps involved are worth pursuing.
+Let’s have a debriefing conversation to decide whether the steps involved are worth pursuing.
+Contact me to learn more.

 What’s Driving You to Exit?